Kellog99/timeseries/README.md

-# DSIPTS: unified library for timeseries modelling
+# LAZY-TS: unified library for timeseries regression

 This library allows to: